rust-lang/rust/text/0000-impl-specialization.md

 # Summary

-This RFC proposes a design for *specialization*, which permits multiple `impl` blocks to apply to the same type/trait, so long as one of the blocks is clearly "more specific" than the other.
-The more specific `impl` block is used in a case of overlap.
+This RFC proposes a design for *specialization*, which permits multiple `impl` blocks to apply to the same type/trait, so long as there is always a clearly "most specific" impl block that applies.
+The most specific `impl` block is used in a case of overlap.
 The design proposed here also supports refining default trait implementations based on specifics about the types involved.

-Altogether, this relatively small extension to the trait system yields benefits for performance and code reuse, and it lays the groundwork for an "efficient inheritance" scheme that is largely based on the trait system (described in a forthcoming companion RFC).
+Altogether, this relatively small extension to the trait system yields benefits for performance, expressiveness, and code reuse, and it lays the groundwork for an "efficient inheritance" scheme that is largely based on the trait system (described in a forthcoming companion RFC).